estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 greetUser('Max');
 ```

-the local `userName` variable inside the funtion is `shadowed`, so it doesn't overwrite the global variable, it's a different variable than the global one, named the same.
+the local `userName` variable inside the funtion is `shadowed`, so it doesn't overwrite the global variable, it's a different variable than the global one, named the same, inside the function block.

 ### The return statement: